neurord/stochdiff/README.rst

 Reactions Scheme File
 ---------------------

 The reaction file has two parts.
 The first part is a listing of all molecule species.
 There is one program statement for each molecule in which each species is given a name, an id, a diffusion constant, and units for the diffusion constant.
 Species names can have spaces in them, but the id cannot.
+The id usually does not have to be specified, the name with spaces and slashes replaced with underscores will be used by default.
 The format is:

 .. code-block:: xml